Classical Statistical simulation of Quantum Field Theory: Interacting theory

 where $\langle \cdots \rangle_0$ denotes that the contraction $\langle \phi(x)\phi(y) \rangle_0$ is done by $D_F(x-y)$ in the perturbation theory.
-In the previous section, we have shown that the expectation values of $n$-point function are equal, and thus the expectation values of any function are equal.
+In the previous section, we have shown that the expectation value of n-point function in our theory and that in quantum theory are equal, and thus the expectation value of any function in both theories are equal.
 Therefore

+Thus we have shown that our approach is equivalent with the quantum field theory in the perturbation level.